Thomas Aikenhead: Execution

 On the morning of 8 January 1697, the day he was to die, Aikenhead wrote to his friends and parents, pointing out that his parents were "dear and worthy friends."
 Aikenhead said of the letter:

 "Enclosed, will give satisfaction to you in particular, and the world in general, and after I am gone [for you to] produce more charity than has been my fortune... and remove the apprehensions, which I hear are various with many about my case, being the last words of a dying person, and proceeding from the sincerity of my heart."

 Aikenhead goes on to say allegations of him practising magic and conversing with devils were false, and ends his letter with:

 "I desire you may call for extracts of my petitions to the council and judiciary, which I relate to in my last speech, which I recommend to your care, that I may be vindicated from any false aspersions."

 Aikenhead may have read this letter outside the Tolbooth, before making the long walk, under guard, to the gallows on the road between Edinburgh and Leith.
 He was said to have died Bible in hand, "with all the Marks of a true Penitent".

 Thomas Babington Macaulay, British historian of the 19th century, said of Aikenhead's death that:

 "The preachers who were the poor boy's murderers crowded round him at the gallows, and while he was struggling in the last agony, insulted Heaven with prayers more blasphemous than anything [Aikenhead] had uttered.
 Wodrow has told no blacker story of Dundee"Aikenhead was the last person hanged for blasphemy in Great Britain, although it remained a capital offence in Scotland until the Leasing-making (Scotland) Act 1825 (6 Geo.
 4. c.
 47) was passed.

 In fiction

 The case of Thomas Aikenhead provides the inspiration for Dilys Rose's novel Unspeakable (2017).
 Aikenhead features as a central character in Heather Richardson's novel Doubting Thomas (2017).
-Aikenhead is the subject of a fictional book in Ian McEwan's What we can know (2025).
+Aikenhead is mentioned in a fictional book in Ian McEwan's What we can know (2025).